Tanit

 Tanit Collection

-A rich tapestry of past centuries is woven into these captivating, one-of-a-kind creations.
+A rich tapestry of centuries past is woven into these captivating, one-of-a-kind creations.
 We search the world over for ancient coins imbued with the beauty and strength of women.
-The Tanit Collection embodies the powerful feminine presence of the past, present, and future.
-As precious as rare gemstones, these coins are set with a modern aesthetic designed to appeal to the woman of today.
-Each piece is a unique, wearable work of art, handmade by master goldsmiths who exalt—never alter—every coin selected for the Tanit Collection.
-Elegant modern design resonates with the power and history of women who will live on with you. who came before us and those who will come after.
-It is a celebration of feminine strength, beauty, and resilience that resonates with all women.
+The Tanit Collection captures the powerful feminine presence of the past, present, and future.
+As precious as rare gemstones, these coins are set with a modern aesthetic, designed to resonate with the woman of today.
+Each piece is a unique, wearable work of art, handmade by master goldsmiths who exalt – never alter – every coin selected for the Tanit Collection.
+Elegant contemporary design meets the power and history of women, creating a legacy that lives on with you, connects you to those who came before, and inspires those who will follow.
+Tanit is a celebration of feminine strength, beauty, and resilience that resonates with all women.

 Sold.

-“Each coin is unique, but all have one element in common: a woman’s touch.
-I am focused on incorporating coins that represent a female figure of power to enhance the femininity of these creations and showcase the role of women in history.
+“Each coin is unique, but all share one element in common: a woman’s touch.
+We are dedicated to incorporating coins that represent a female figure of power to enhance the femininity of these creations and showcase the role of women in history.
 Antique coins representing female figures are much rarer than coins depicting male rulers or gods.
-Therefore, the quest for the perfect coin can take time and patience is key, but I think this aspect of the collection is truly Sassi.
+Therefore, the quest for the perfect coin can take time and patience is key, but I believe this aspect of the collection is what makes it truly Sassi.”

 Renilde Vervoort